aws-solutions-library-samples/guidance-for-container-runtime-security-monitoring-with-cncf-falco-and-aws-security-hub/README.md

 ## License

 This library is licensed under the MIT-0 License.
 See the [LICENSE](LICENSE) file.
-## BELOW IS COPY FROM THE WORD CPNVERTED IMPLEMENTATION GUIDE
+## BELOW IS COPY FROM THE WORD CONVERTED IMPLEMENTATION GUIDE

 [1](#guidance-for-container-run-time-security-monitoring-on-amazon-eks-with-cncf-falco-and-amazon-securityhub)](#guidance-for-container-run-time-security-monitoring-on-amazon-eks-with-cncf-falco-and-amazon-securityhub)